ThomasCabaret/SimulationSkeleton/README.md

 The best course of action is to migrate this project to a similar system implemented in alien project here: https://github.com/chrxh/alien because it contains already a lot of features that will be required anyway at some point and a lot of performance optimisations to allow several orders of magnitude larger simulations.
 After that the steps could be:
 * Set up an end to end simulation of vesicle formation and their duplication.
 In this demonstration there are 2 distincts experiments essentially because vesicles need precursor to reproduce but free catalysts consume precursor and free catalysts are required for vesicule formation.
 In a nutshell different environnements, or change in environment over time is required.
-This can be implemented but crafting different areas in the simulated world as well as cyclic change like periodic flow mimicing sea current or tides.
-The aim is to have production vesicle at some location and some date in the simulation, and reproduction of them at another location later, without human intervention.
-Addition of new chemicals and new reactions might be necessary to mitigate the action of free catalists in some areas.
+This can be integrated by crafting different areas in the simulated world as well as cyclic change like periodic flow mimicing sea current or tides.
+The aim is to have vesicle production at some location and some date in the simulation, and reproduction of them at another location later, without human intervention in between.
+Addition of new chemicals and new reactions might be necessary to mitigate the action of free catalysts in some areas.
-* Add new chemicals and new reaction openning on some fitness improvment to see a phase of evolution after the initial viable replicators emergence.
+* Add new chemicals and new reactions openning on some fitness improvment to see a phase of evolution after the initial viable replicators emergence.
-* Add parametrized chemicals and a more multifunction physics of those to transition towards more open darwinian evolution.
+* Add parametrized chemicals and a more multifunction physics of those polymer (kind of similar to protein job in the real world) to transition towards more open darwinian evolution.
 See what this "parametrized" concept is about here: https://docs.google.com/document/d/1i6MqmgbaOxabFZPrLGpODqssTl1e5lWWDPObg_nZyQo/edit?usp=sharing